4.6 Economics Case Lab

 4Link to firmsEntry barriers highAssuming profit erodes in monopoly

-5Check global channelTariffs or capital flows shiftTreating trade deficit as automatic weakness
+5Check global channelTariffs or capital flows shiftTreating a trade deficit as automatic weakness

 6Verify FX mathUSD/EUR changesNaming the wrong currency

-Consider a sample scenario.
-Inflation is above target, unemployment is low, wage growth is accelerating, and the central bank signals higher policy rates.
-The most direct interpretation is restrictive monetary policy aimed at slowing demand and inflation.
-Bond yields may rise, equity discount rates may rise, and the domestic currency may strengthen if rate differentials move in its favor.
+Scenario one: inflation runs above target, unemployment is low, wage growth accelerates, and the central bank signals higher policy rates.
+The most direct reading is restrictive monetary policy aimed at cooling demand.
+Bond yields likely rise, equity discount rates likely rise, and the domestic currency may strengthen if rate differentials move in its favor.

-Now alter the scenario.
-Inflation rises because imported energy prices jump, while output and consumer confidence fall.
+Scenario two: inflation rises because imported energy prices jump while output and confidence fall.
 This is a negative supply shock.
-A central bank faces a tradeoff because raising rates can fight inflation but worsen the output decline.
-A fiscal subsidy may protect consumers but can worsen deficits and distort prices.
+The central bank faces a trade-off because raising rates fights inflation but deepens the output decline, and a consumer fuel subsidy may shield households yet widen the deficit and distort prices.

 Test Your Knowledge